MichelDucartier/rcp-docker-images/LIGHT_README.md

 mkdir ~/.kube/
 ```

-Claim a job from WSL and copy the kube configuration file from WSL to Windows
+In **WSL**, claim a job and copy the kube configuration file from WSL to Windows
 ```
 runai submit \
   --name meditron-basic \